pillarjs/finalhandler/README.md

 write out a 404 response to the `res`.
 If it is truthy, an error response will be written out to the `res`, and `res.statusCode` is set from `err.status`.

+The final handler will also unpipe anything from `req` when it is invoked.

 #### options.env

 By default, the environment is determined by `NODE_ENV` variable, but it can be